brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-ice.md

   meta_description: San Luis Regional Ice Detention Center for The New York Times
   meta_title: San Luis Regional Ice Detention Center for The New York Times
 title: The New York Times
-collection_meta: San Luis Regional ICE Detention Center
+collection_meta: 'San Luis ICE Detention Center:'
 collection_meta_2: The System Is Meant to Break You
 collection_description: >-
   The videos circulating on social media are brutal and terrifying — the often